persistent queue

 noun

-A feature that lets you store data in an input queue to files on disk.
-This can help prevent data loss if the forwarder or indexer gets backed up.
+A feature that you configure to take data that is in an input queue and store it to files on disk.
+Using a persistent queue can prevent data loss if the forwarder or indexer has too much data to process at one time.

-You enable persistent queues in inputs.conf on an input-by-input basis.
+You enable persistent queues in the inputs.conf configuration file on an input-by-input basis.
 Persistent queues are disabled by default.

 For more information